Lamine Sané: Werder Bremen

 After spending seven senior years at Bordeaux, Sané departed the club and signed for Bundesliga side Werder Bremen for an undisclosed fee.
 In January 2018, the club's sporting director Frank Baumann announced that Sané would not be part of the team "for the time being" because he had been absent from training on two days without a valid excuse.
 Sané would also be allowed to settle his personal sporting future.

 Orlando City

 On 20 February 2018, Sané signed for Major League Soccer side Orlando City SC.
 He made his debut as a halftime substitute away to New York City on 17 March and scored his first goal for the club against Real Salt Lake in a 3–1 home victory on 6 May.
-After an injury-troubled first season with the club in which they set a new MLS record for goals conceded in a season, Sané formed a strong central partnership with Robin Jansson in 2019 and was a regular starter as Orlando turned things round defensively, conceding a team-record low number of goals.
+After an injury-troubled first season with the club in which they set a new MLS record for goals conceded in a season, Sané formed a strong central partnership with Robin Jansson in 2019 and was a regular starter as Orlando turned things around defensively, conceding a team-record low number of goals.
 Despite this, on 21 November 2019, it was announced Sané had his contract option for the 2020 season declined by Orlando as part of the end-of-season roster decisions.